rytis-paskauskas/TCPCam/README.md

 ```

 ## Usage
 The server connects to the WiFi AP with provided credentials and listens to incoming connections on the specified port.
-All communications use the same port.
+All communications are unencrypted and use the same port.

 A client should first establish the connection with the server on specified IP address and port (see `menuconfig` and "TCP server settings").
+After a successful connection, it is possible to send requests.

-After a successful connection, it is possible to send a request.
+### Server request protocol

-The server request shall consist of PIN followed by COMMAND sent separately in this order.
-The commands will not be confirmed by server.
+A server request shall consist of PIN followed by COMMAND sent separately in this order.
+These two commands are required to initiate the connection.
+Neither command will be confirmed by server.
-If the request is successful, a stream will start arriving on the same port.
+If the initiation request is successful, a stream will start arriving on the same port.

 The commands are
 1. PIN code as specified in `menuconfig` "TCP server settings > TCP pin/password"